SimonPadbury/WBST/README.md

 -----

-WBST Plus has a little brother – of BST, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
+WBST Plus has a little brother – **BST**, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
 It shares the same basic features as BST, and adds a few more features.

-If you want even more features, you may find them in the biggest member of this family – BST-Plus [https://github.com/BST-Plus/BST-Plus](https://github.com/BST-Plus/BST-Plus).
+If you want even more features, you may find them in the biggest member of this family – **BST-Plus** [https://github.com/BST-Plus/BST-Plus](https://github.com/BST-Plus/BST-Plus).

 -----